 The Tin Whistle is an easy instrument to learn.
 However, like any instrument, it requires some practice.
 Check out this great video to learn the basics!

 Which Tin Whistle to Choose?

-As you can see, the market is full of tin whistles and such wide choice could be confusing if you are a beginner.
-My advice would be to go for some more affordable product, a package which besides the instrument also includes some kind of instructional video, either on paper or on a CD, which would make the learning easier.
-On the other side, if you are an experienced musician, keep in mind that these whistles can be made of different materials.
-Each material offers a different tone color, so choose according to your preferences.
+As you can see, the market is full of tin whistles, and such a wide choice could be confusing if you are a beginner.
+My advice would be to go for an affordable one for starters, a package which, besides the instrument, includes some kind of instructional video, either on paper or on a CD, which would make the learning easier.